HighTech-Innovators/devops-plusplus/docs/principles/P1-eliminate-idle-compute/core.md

 ---

-## 5. Measurement and Feedback

-A principle is only valuable when measurable.
-Track idle compute continuously across infrastructure and teams.

-### Metrics to Observe
-- **CPU & memory utilization** over time (thresholds under X% for Y hours).
-- **Service activity rate** — requests per hour vs. uptime.
-- **Cost of idle time** — compute cost per non-active hour.
-- **Decommission rate** — how many unused services are retired per quarter.
-- **Carbon impact** — estimate energy and CO₂ reduction from scaling down.

-### Feedback Loops
-- Integrate idle compute checks into CI/CD or FinOps dashboards.
-- Highlight top idle offenders in retrospectives or quarterly reviews.
-- Celebrate removals and optimizations — reducing waste is real engineering achievement.

----

-## 6. Reflection Points
-- How do we define “the right problems” for our team to solve?
-- When is idle *necessary*, and when is it *waste*?
-- How do we build confidence to turn off what isn’t needed?
-- What mechanisms help us continuously spot and question idle systems?
-- How can we embed service hygiene and decommissioning into our engineering culture?

----

 ## Summary

 **Eliminate Idle Compute** is not just about saving cost — it’s about improving focus, sustainability, and architectural clarity.